sagardesd/Cpp-ebook/mds/crtp.md

 If we can achieve that, we get **static polymorphism** – polymorphic behavior resolved at compile time with zero runtime overhead!

-### Templates to the Rescue
+### What about Templates ?
+Can we use it for to solve this problem ?

 What if we create a base class that **takes the derived class type as its template parameter**?

-This way the Base class has idea about the exact type of the Derived class at compile time.
+This way the Base class has idea about the exact type of the Derived class at compile time and our problem solved.

 This is exactly what **CRTP (Curiously Recurring Template Pattern)** is!